 Photos for this page were chosen from online sources, and other images were personally drawn by me or assembled by hand.
 Practices of a graphic artist can come in handy for you, too.

 Weeks in advance of completing this introductory page, I selected for a guild those who’ve crafted their skills as professional graphic artists, web designers and developers, all of whom are problem solvers.

 These photos spotlight a few forms of artistic expression.
 If you are fascinated by influences of the fine arts in your locale and around the world, I’d love to talk with you!
 There’s no doubt that, eventually, people with like sensibilites seem to discover each other.

 The performing arts in North America, the United Kingdom, Western Europe, and Russia blend my loves of piano, vocal and choral literature.
-My piano performance in the classics, which began with piano lessons at age five, was later expanded from solo recitals to a piano accompanist for opera singers within the operatic culture as well as Broadway singers who sang popular themes from musicals.
+My piano performance in the classics, which began with piano lessons at age five, was later expanded from solo recitals to a piano accompanist for singers of art song, select singers from the operatic culture, and Broadway singers who sang popular themes from musicals.

 Once I decided to draw piano performance to a close, a friend asked if I had heard of web design.
 Well, I was as contented with web design as cool breezes on a warm, spring day.

 During the several years of designing sites and online newsletters for numerous clients, the lot was mine to help a family member who had begun phases of dementia; my full-time caregiving lasted well into seven years.

 This page is the Introduction for my return to web design.
 I’m back, gathering other artistically creatives around me for probing various concepts, achieving the best results by use of the latest techniques that benefit our sites’ visitors.